PurdueCAM2Project/HELPSweb/source/currentmember.rst

 research paper the teacher has published?
 If the answer is zero (or a few), please forget what the teacher told you.

+Before writing a research paper, it is important to understand the purpose.
+If you are doing real research, you must be doing something and you are the only person knowing what is going on.
+You have write down the details so that others can understand.
 The most common mistake when students write papers is that they misunderstand the purpose of research papers.
-They believe that everyone is doing the same thing (like all students doing the same homework) and there is no need to explain.
+They believe that everyone is doing the same thing (like all students doing the same homework) and there is no need to explain anything.

 Types of Papers
 ~~~~~~~~~~~~~~~

-Before writing a research paper, it is important to understand the
-purpose.
 Roughly speaking, there are four types of research papers.

 - Research papers: Present a new solution, a new problem, a new
-  interpretation of existing knowledge, etc.  The key here is *new*.
+  interpretation of existing knowledge, etc.  The key here is **new**.
   The target readers are people investigating the same or similar
   research topics.
 A good research paper should provide enough
   details so that experts in this topic can learn something.
 A good